InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

+# Inventory
+Please take a moment to check that you have all the workshop pieces:
+- 24V Power Supply
+- Orange Pi Prime with microSD card and interface board
+- 1M Ethernet cable
+- Relay module
+- 433MHz radio modules
+- SWD Programmer (looks like a USB stick)
+- 16 Channel OneWire SSR/Switch board

+Before plugging in, please inspect your Orange Pi Prime.

 # Set up Home Assistant
 - Identify the IP address of your Orange Pi Prime.
 Use the number written on the ethernet port of your device to look up the IP address in infrastructure/dhcpd.conf
 - Point a web browser at http://#orange pi IP#:8123.
 You should be greeted with the Home Assistant user creation screen